Epidiah/star-something-probably/notes.md

 The game takes place in space, but the characters don't live in a vacuum.
 To begin with, there's always that die in the middle of the table that they'll be orbiting around.
 When each player rolls, they incorporate that die into their roll and leave another die in its place for the next player.
 This should inform their decisions.

 If the result of a roll isn't a tie (and in most cases, players will have to actively choose a tie for it to occur) then there will be a highest die.
 This highest die confers a benefit, depending on the type of die it is:
 * Compelling: Someone witness to these events is impressed by you, your presence, or your actions.
-If this die is showing a 6, you also gain a Hunch Token.
+If this die is showing a 6, you also gain a Rumor Token.
 * Daring: You and your allies are unharmed by the current actions being resolved.
 If this die is showing a 6, you also gain a Initiative Token.
 * Expertise: Taking the Win or getting a full success will not zero out the progress bar.
 If this die is showing a 6, you also gain a Foresight Token.
 * Sneaky: Your actions go unnoticed by all you wish to hide them from.
 If this die is showing a 6, you also gain a Clue Token.